 A silverware holder on the couch is a very ADHD thing to do.
 We like to make it easy to grab a fork whenever and whereever.
 Our “organization” methods don’t always make sense, though.
 Take Turk for instance…

 Not to worry though, there are easy organization methods that can help you keep your house clean that are ADHD friendly (like, really ADHD friendly).
-Check them out if you struggle.

 Signs of ADHD: Emotions Tend to Overwhelm You Suddenly